GustavoRassi/Portfolio/README.md

 # Portfolio-Website
-Side project showcasing my portfolio website.
+* Side project showcasing my portfolio website.
+* It is an ongoing project, so commits will be occuring.